zako95/landing/src/pages/docs/custom-games.md

 - Forward the following ports:
 `28960-28961` (UDP) [T4]
 `4976-4977` (UDP) [T6]
-  - (You may need to google your router's guide on port forwarding, since every router is different, this [Lifewire article](https://www.lifewire.com/how-to-port-forward-4163829) might be helpful.
+  - Hosting a private match without UPnP requires you to port forward.
+Since every router is different we can't make a guide for every router so we recommend searching "your router name + port forward" on Google.
 - Whitelist the following ports inside Windows Firewall:
 `28960-28961` (UDP) [T4]
 `4976-4977` (UDP) [T6]